WMUR-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 On October 3, 2011, WMUR added sub-channel 9.2 with programming from classic television network MeTV.

-In 2021, WMUR added subchannel 9.3 carrying Shop LC programming and later QVC on subchannel 9.5.
+In October 2021, WMUR added subchannel 9.3 carrying Shop LC programming and later QVC on subchannel 9.5.

 Former repeaters

 From August 22, 1994, until January 18, 2022, WMUR operated repeaters in northern New Hampshire.
 Until December 19, 2001, two of the stations were primarily affiliated with Fox but simulcast channel 9's newscasts and some syndicated programs (the third repeater carried all WMUR programming, including ABC network programs).
 The two Fox stations started simulcasting WMUR when WMTW (at that time separately owned) relocated its transmitter away from Mount Washington.

 A third translator, W38CB, was also licensed to Littleton, sharing the Cannon Mountain transmitter site with WMUR-LP.
 It launched in May 1995 and, unlike the other Littleton facility, always aired ABC programming.

 Since all three stations were low-powered, they were exempt from the transition to digital-only broadcasting on June 12, 2009.
 W38CB was removed from service on December 27, 2018, to enable T-Mobile to launch 600 MHz services; the license was surrendered for cancellation on February 10, 2020.
 W27BL and WMUR-LP turned off their analog signals on July 13, 2021.
-They had pending construction permits to convert to digital, until the FCC cancelled those two licenses on January 18, 2022.
+They had pending construction permits to convert to digital, until the FCC canceled those two licenses on January 18, 2022.